learn-co-curriculum/curriculum-homework-py/instructions.md

 You should plan on spending no more than 2 hours on this assignment.
-While there are many possible edits, prioritize your edits so that we can see how you sequence edits, what stylistic changes you might make, and what your technical assessment is.
+While there are many possible edits, prioritize your edits so that we can see how you sequence edits, what stylistic changes you might make, and what your approach to explaining the learning goals is.

 ## Guidelines